Kiprotich-Code/Trading-Bytes/README.md

 - A real-time application that displays real-time trading news and trader profiles.
 Derived from a similar app that displayed a list of 3000 Developers and their github profiles.

-- ==We keep it simple== no create views for adding news or trader profiles - just scrap everything from the internet and display it on the site.
+- We keep it simple: no create views for adding news or trader profiles - just scrap everything from the internet and display it on the site.

 # Concepts